BenC0/work-from-anywhere-lie-detector/README.md

 * Form should be compatible with Hubspot - _Can we set this up as a module?_

 ## TODO
-1. Nav
-2. Form
+1. Form
-3. Finesse page & lie detector transitions
+2. Finesse page & lie detector transitions
-4. Refactor
+3. Refactor
-5. QA
+4. QA

 ## Content.json
 The `src/_data/content.json` file contains all the content for the website.